 Writing and photographs by Sophie Pellegrini

 For a few months when I was 16, chronic depression ruled my life.
-For me, depression was no one thing, but a mosaic of experiences.
+It was no one thing, but a mosaic of experiences.
 Sometimes I felt like I was drowning in air.
 Sometimes I felt on the edge of exploding from all the emotions swelling inside me.
 Sometimes the littlest brush of a moment would bring me to tears, and other days, I would feel completely numb.
 I felt ugly; I avoided mirrors.
 I envied all the girls that passed me in the halls and sat next to me in class with their smooth hair and clear skin.
 I was always exhausted and wanted to spend most of my time in bed.
 I completely disengaged from school and from everything outside it.
 I felt completely lost and alone; I wished I had friends who could just understand what I was going through.
 The thought of telling anyone, however, was paralyzing.

 At the same time, I felt caught in a limbo because I knew so many people were worse off than me and that I was so fortunate.
 I felt like I didn’t have any “real” grounds for my feelings — I had an amazing family, a roof over my head, food on the table, an education, and an endless list of things I took for granted every day.
 I spent so much time making myself feel guilty because, yeah, in the scheme of things, my life was pretty damn wonderful.
+My depression, it turned out, wasn’t really about that.

 I think that medication was the catalyst for my change; what allowed me to learn new ways to deal with my pain.
 I may not be in the same pit of depression I was when this all started, but that doesn’t mean I don’t experience gut-wrenching sadness or grief at times.
 That doesn’t mean I’m cured, or that the depression is “gone.”
 It’s still there; it lingers below the surface, informing my life and decisions in ways I don’t even realize.
 But those dark feelings just don’t dominate my life anymore.
 I’ve learned to let these feelings out through the release of a camera shutter, the click of typewriter keys, and the soft grinding of pebbles underneath bicycle wheels.